KristiGourlay/Insight/README.md

 Second, I had to deal with the overfitting.
 Using regularization, I was able to downscale the common words, and accentuate the informative words resulting in a better test score.
 Using a gridsearchCV, I found that regularization using Ridge Regression (L2) with alpha set to .001, resulted in lower train score around 81% and test score raising to 73%.

 <img src='doc_date/static/images/regularization.png' width='400' height='325' alt='regularization'>

-#  Accuracy

 Each time period has precision scores above 60% and recall scores above 70%, which is decent for a 6 classification model.
 The biggest take away, was that the model had difficulty predicting between neighbouring targets.
-Over 80% of miscategorised items belonged to a neighbouring category.
+91% of predictions were acurate or belonged to the neighbouring target.
 This shows the inherent limitation of creating a classification model attempting to predict dates.
 Inevitably borderline dates will be miscategorized.
 However, the project shows, that even with a limited dataset, we can use Natural Language Processing to classify the time period that a piece of literature was published.

 # Web App